 Rigorously tested in multiple randomized controlled trials with thousands of college students.
 Findings include:

-The Social-Belonging Program is typically implemented as one component of new student orientation among other activities.
+Social-Belonging for College Students is typically implemented as one component of new student orientation among other activities.
 It is meant to complement your institution’s existing student success efforts.
 It can also help provide insights into student experiences at your school, which may inform other institutional programs around student achievement, persistence, and wellbeing.

 Download the Program Information Packet to learn how participation works.